-To say that cellulite, or fat deposits under the skin that cause a rippling, dimpled appearance we’re all too familiar with — is a common nuisance would be an understatement.
+To say that cellulite — aka the fat deposits under the skin that cause that rippling, dimpled appearance we’re all too familiar with — is a common nuisance would be an understatement.
 Experts estimate that this pesky condition occurs in 98 percent of women!
 Lucky for you, we’ve tracked down the best cellulite cream and treatments on the market for maximum results.

 In order to know how to reduce the appearance of cellulite, you’ll first need to know what cellulite is.
 New Jersey-based dermatologist Asma Ahmed told Man Repeller in 2018 that “Cellulite is caused by fibrous bands that run from skin to muscle through the fat, and when they pull downward on the skin, the fat pushes upward.”
 He added: “This creates an orange peel appearance with dimpled skin, which is what we know as cellulite.”